 Hsin-Lin says, “Through these difficult times, I sought God; I did not ask him to get me out.
 I only asked that He would let me persevere.
 God was faithful.
 He walked with me through all these troubles.
 God gave me faith and spiritual strength to rise above my circumstances.
 Today, as I look back at the ways God touched my life, I marvel at how He led me to a greater understanding of His heart.”

 God was faithful over the years, and Hsin-Lin’s relationship with Him helped her to start a new life and to reap the very best of it.
 Her art has been the core of this new beginning, and all of her feelings and emotions of her past experiences are deeply exposed through her work.
 Hsin-Lin says, “I feel as if God sends designs right through my mind and into my fingertips.”

 Besides painting, Hsin-Lin enjoys interior design, fashion, ballet, and playing the violin.
 She is a woman of great strength, integrity, courage, and talent.
 Her life and character expressed through her art is an enormous blessing to the world.

 Hsin-Lin’s work can be found in many private collections as well as corporate installations.
-The versitility of her work lends itself to creative adaptatons including two and three dimentional forms.
+The versatility of her work lends itself to creative adaptations including two and three dimensional forms.
 Corporate annual reports, restaurant menus, and note cards are a few of the custom projects Hsin-Lin has collaborated on with patrons.

 Hsin-Lin also collaborates with many philanthropic groups interested in reproducing her art into articles for fundraising events including silk scarves, ornaments, inspirational plaques, and jewelry.
 You may contact her to learn more.